Epsilon-Neighborhood Decision-Boundary Governed Estimation (EDGE) of 2D Black Box Classifier Functions: Computational Experiments

 The active learning component iteratively samples from regions of high uncertainty, i.e., the predicted decision boundary region.
 It executes the following: \begin{enumerate} \item Randomly generate $n_{init}$ unlabeled points in $\X$ \item Label them using $f(\cdot): \X \to \{0,1\}$ \item Train SVM using labeled set available \item Identify $n_{learn}$ points at the predicted boundary \item Repeat steps 2 to 4 until budget is exhausted \end{enumerate}

 In this study, the SVM was implemented within MATLAB's SVM solver \textit{fitcsvm}, with default RBF parameters.
-The hyperparameters $n_{init}$ and $n_{learn}$ were set to 100 and 30 respectively by tuning for time and sample efficiency for the 3 test functions of \eqref{eq:testFx}.
+The hyperparameters $n_{init}$ and $n_{learn}$ were set to 100 and 30 respectively by tuning for time and sample efficiency for the 3 test functions of Eq. \eqref{eq:testFx}.

-As illustrated using the Beale test function $h(x,y)$ in Fig. \ref{im:Beale1}, $n_{init}$ points are first randomly sampled in the domain $\X$ and then labeled.
-In this example, the SVM predicts three disjoint boundaries as shown, obtained by training on the $n_{init}$ randomly sampled points.
-The true boundary $\partial S$ is shown by the black contour, and the ALB's objective is to iteratively select points for labeling to improve the $\partial S$ localization accuracy of the predicted boundary.
+This is illustrated using the Beale test function $h(x,y)$ in Fig. \ref{IM:Beale}, where the true boundary $\partial S$ is shown by the black contour.
+ALB first randomly samples $n_{init}$ points in the domain $\X$, which are then labeled and used for training the SVM.
+In this example, the SVM approximates $\partial S$ as the three disjoint boundaries shown in Fig. \ref{im:Beale1}, which is markedly different from the true boundary.

-For the next iteration, sufficiently well-spaced points, marked by yellow squares in Fig. \ref{im:Beale1}, are selected at these boundaries to be queried by $h(x,y)$.
-These points are selected by \textit{k-means} clustering on the predicted boundary to define $n_{learn}$ clusters, after which the predicted boundary point closest to the centroid of each cluster is chosen.
+For the next iteration, sufficiently well-spaced points, marked by the yellow squares in Fig. \ref{im:Beale1}, are selected for querying by $h(x,y)$.
+These points are selected by \textit{k-means} clustering on the predicted boundary to define $n_{learn}$ clusters, after which, the medoid of each cluster, i.e., the predicted boundary point closest to the centroid of that cluster is selected for querying.
 These newly labeled points are added to the training set, and the process is repeated.
-As seen in Fig. \ref{im:Beale5}, after 15 iterations, the predicted boundary better approximates $\partial S$, .
+As seen in Fig. \ref{im:Beale5}, after 15 iterations, the predicted boundary better approximates $\partial S$.
 For comparative evaluation, the sample budget of the ALB algorithm is limited to the number of samples used by the EDGE algorithm.
-The resulting ALB-localized boundary shown in Fig. \ref{im:BealeEnd} does not capture the nonlinear regions of $\partial S$ as closely as the EDGE boundary of Fig. \ref{im:BealeEDGE}.
+The resulting ALB-localized boundary shown in Fig. \ref{im:BealeEnd} does not capture the nonlinear regions of $\partial S$ as closely as the EDGE boundary shown in Fig. \ref{im:BealeEDGE}.

-All experiments were conducted in a Matlab R2023b environment using an AMD Ryzen 5 5600X CPU clocked at 3.7 GHz, equipped with 128 GB RAM.
-To account for stochasticity associated with the initialization through random points, the ALB algorithm is repeated 30 times.
-For the Rosenbrock test function, the convergence of ALB's accuracy as a radio of its ASD with that of EDGE is plotted in Fig. \ref{IM:Rosenbrock}.
+In this paper, all experiments were conducted in a Matlab R2023b environment using an AMD Ryzen 5 5600X CPU clocked at 3.7 GHz, equipped with 128 GB RAM.
+To account for stochasticity associated with initialization through random points, the ALB algorithm is repeated 30 times.
+The convergence of ALB's accuracy as a ratio of its ASD with that of EDGE is plotted in Fig. \ref{IM:Rosenbrock} for the Rosenbrock test function.
 For $\varepsilon$ values of $0.1$ and $0.05$, the ASD accuracy, sample efficiency and computation time are noted for the 3 test functions and 3 algorithms in Table \ref{tab:perfComp}.